 the mortgage and the light bill, and it tends to weigh on the ministry.
 When persecution comes, we will actually benefit from it, because then we will be

-liberated from all the expenses that go along with worshipping God in a church
+liberated from all the expenses that go into a church

 building.